Vulnerability Assessment Reporting: The Complete Guide for Beginners

 3. Reduce cyber insurance premiums

 If you're looking to insure your business against security breaches, your cyber insurance provider might be the one requiring vulnerability assessments reports.
 If you don’t want to run the risk of being denied your insurance payment or wouldn’t like to see your premiums rise, then you could benefit from supplying these reports regularly.
 Learn more in our guide to cyber insurance.

 4. Build business resilience

 Cyber security is a growing concern across many businesses, so chances are your board members want to take a better grip of their risk, before the lack of insights into vulnerabilities is turned into a much more serious business problem.
-With ransomware attacks regularly making headlines, having proper vulnerability management in place and presenting an “all clear” report, can give your business heads that needed peace of mind.
+With ransomware attacks regularly making headlines, having proper vulnerability management in place and presenting an “all clear” vulnerability assessment report, can give your business heads that needed peace of mind.

 What should a vulnerability assessment report contain?